Acute stress reaction: Treatment

 This disorder may resolve itself with time or may develop into a more severe disorder, such as PTSD.
 However, results of Creamer, O'Donnell, and Pattison's (2004) study of 363 patients suggests that a diagnosis of acute stress disorder had only limited predictive validity for PTSD.
 Creamer et al. found that re-experiences of the traumatic event and arousal were better predictors of PTSD.
 Early pharmacotherapy may prevent the development of post-traumatic symptoms.
 Additionally, early trauma-focused cognitive behavioural therapy (TF-CBT) for those with a diagnosis of ASD can protect an individual from developing chronic PTSD.

 Studies have been conducted to assess the efficacy of counselling and psychotherapy for people with acute stress disorder.
 Cognitive behavioural therapy, which includes exposure and cognitive restructuring, was found to be effective in preventing PTSD in patients diagnosed with acute stress disorder with clinically significant results at six-month follow-up appointments.
 A combination of relaxation, cognitive restructuring, imaginal exposure, and in-vivo exposure was superior to supportive counselling.
 Mindfulness-based stress reduction programmes also appear to be effective for stress management.

-The pharmacological approach has made some progress in lessening the effects of ASD.
-To relax patients and allow for better sleep, Prazosin can be given to patients, which regulates their sympathetic response.
+The pharmacological approach has made some progress in lessening the effects of acute stress disorder.
+To relax patients and allow for better sleep, prazosin can be given to patients, which regulates their sympathetic response.
 Hydrocortisone has shown some success as an early preventative measure following a traumatic event, typically in the treatment of PTSD.

-In a wilderness context where counselling, psychotherapy, and cognitive behavioural therapy is unlikely to be available, the treatment for acute stress reaction is very similar to the treatment of cardiogenic shock, vascular shock, and hypovolemic shock; that is, allowing the patient to lie down, providing reassurance, and removing the stimulus that prompted the reaction.
+In a context where counseling, psychotherapy, and cognitive behavioral therapy is unlikely to be available, the treatment for acute stress reaction is allowing the patient to lie down, providing reassurance, and removing the stimulus that prompted the reaction.
 In traditional shock cases, this generally means relieving injury pain or stopping blood loss.
 In an acute stress reaction, this may mean pulling a rescuer away from the emergency to calm down or blocking the sight of an injured friend from a patient.